The randomness of examinations

 The implication of the narrow range of grades is that even a five mark variance in marker discretion can move a candidate from lower quartile to upper quartile.

-For the exact same script, it is strange that two markers can have such wildly different interpretations of the quality of the work.
+While thought has clearly been put into making this system as fair as possible while marking efficiently, the subjectivity involved in giving a grade can differ greatly between examiners.
+It can be daunting then, that two qualified markers can have such wildly different interpretations of the quality of the work for the exact same script.
 Unfortunately, despite the relatively huge subjectivity of marking relative to the range of marks, the examiners’ decisions are deemed to be academic judgement and cannot be questioned.

 Potential mistakes